 (2) The power of appropriation under section 30(1)(k) of the Trustees Act 1962 shall include power to appropriate the interest partly in satisfaction of the entitlement or entitlements of the surviving husband or wife under item 2 or 3 of the Table and partly in return for a payment of money by the surviving husband or wife to be applied in or towards satisfaction of the other entitlements under these items.

-[Clause 7 amended by No. 19 of 2010 s.
+[Clause 7 amended: No. 19 of 2010 s.
 51.]

 8. Surviving spouse not of full mental capacity